Looking for a quick and Easy Nachos Recipe for this weekend’s get together?

 - 1 (10 ounces) can diced tomatoes and green chilies, drained

 - 1 (8 ounces) package (2 cups) finely shredded Mexican style four cheese blend

 - Preheat oven to 250 degrees F.

 - Add diced onion, ground turkey, and taco seasoning.
-Brown turkey using back of spoon to break up meat.
+Brown turkey using the back of the spoon to break up the meat.

 - Remove skillet from heat.
 Pat down meat and mixtures mixture until it’s flat.
 Cover evenly with shredded cheese.

 - Place skillet in 250 degrees F oven for 5 minutes or until cheese has completely melted.
 Keep in a warm oven until serving time.